Mushymato/GrassVariety/README.md

 ## Compatiblity

 This mod is not compatible with [More Grass](https://www.nexusmods.com/stardewvalley/mods/5398) which patches draw directly and takes effect over this mod completely.
-There are no plans to introduce compatibility due to feature overlap and this mod functions very differently than More Grass.
+There are no plans to introduce compatibility due to feature overlap and conflicting design choices.